 If the entrance examination is not passed once it can be repeated at earliest one year later.

 Head of course and tutor: Jens Groß

 - 8. Tuition fees

-The state Baden-Württemberg is not charging tuition fees anymore since summer semester 2012.
+The state of Baden-Württemberg has not been charging tuition fees since the summer semester 2012.

 Informations for educational support BAFöG: here (in German)

-- In case of refusal you will be informed by email.
-The submitted documents will not be returned.
+- The submitted documents will not be returned.